wlin16/VariPred/README.md

 ***************

 *Update on 2023.11.20:*
 - We uploaded a new `requirements.txt` file and also recommended you to create an environment with `python=3.9`.
-After install the packages with `requirements.txt file`, please install `torch` and `fair-esm` manually with the instruction given below.
+After install the packages with `requirements.txt` file, please install `torch` and `fair-esm` manually with the instruction given below.

 *Update on 2023.8.3:*